UI-Research/mobility-from-poverty/.github/ISSUE_TEMPLATE/moibility-metric-update-issue-template.md

 -   [ ] The program includes thorough comments explaining all steps
 -   [ ] All raw data that can be read into the code programmatically (i.e. via an API or web scraping) is done in the code
 -   [ ] Any raw data used that cannot be read in programmatically is stored in the following (Box folder)\[[https://urbanorg.box.com/s/gpqd26sk5kqlymnfngyvjfs4qf9o2zvc\]](https://urbanorg.box.com/s/gpqd26sk5kqlymnfngyvjfs4qf9o2zvc])

+*Back-updating*

+-   [ ] If this update made substantive changes to the methodology of a metric the prior years of data were also reproduced or an alternative solution was found
+-   [ ] Any additional subgroups were included in previous years made available for the metric

 *Final Data*